Pioneering role of IEC first president

-Work by the IEC first President, William Thompson, Lord Kelvin, was essential in the successful introduction of submarine telegraph cables.
-Thompson was knighted in recognition of his work on the transatlantic telegraphic cable project.
+Work by the IEC first President, William Thomson, Lord Kelvin, was essential in the successful introduction of submarine telegraph cables.
+Thomson was knighted in recognition of his work on the transatlantic telegraphic cable project.
 Today, fibre optic submarine communications cables carrying voice, data and other electronic signals link all continents.

 Submarine power cables were introduced much later than their telegraphic counterparts, owing to the far more complex technical issues involved, but were still heavily reliant on technologies developed for telegraphic cables.

 Submarine power cable technology is mature now, it has benefitted from developments in land power cables and electric cables for the marine and offshore industry.

 Knowledge acquired in the submarine communications cable sector, notably in terms of insulation and armouring for greater abrasion, corrosion and mechanical resistance, has also benefited submarine power cables.
 For instance, both use XLPE (cross-linked polyethylene) and EPR (ethylene propylene rubber) insulation which offer high chemical resistance to oil and solvents, excellent tensile strength and high abrasion resistance.